 In this post, we explain the differences between Biology, Chemistry, and Physics in the new syllabus starting 2019.

-2018 Year 11 students will study the new Year 11 & 12 (Stage 6) Biology, Chemistry and/or Physics Syllabus.
-The 2018 Syllabus introduces new content not taught in the previous syllabus.
-In 2019, these students will have the choice of taking up an additional unit of Extension Science for the first time.
+The new Year 11 & 12 (Stage 6) Biology, Chemistry and/or Physics Syllabus was introduced from the 2018 Year 11 cohort.
+The syllabus introduced new content not taught in the previous syllabus.
+In 2019, the Extension Science course was introduced and allowed Year 12 students to take an additional unit of science for the first time.

 In this post, we answer some frequently asked questions from Year 10 students about choosing the right Science courses for Year 11.